 Cooking

-Green brittle gills have a good, mild mushroom flavor and can be used in any of your favorite wild mushroom recipes.
+Green brittle gills have a good, mild mushroom flavor you can use in any of your favorite wild mushroom recipes.
 Since their flavor is mild, I generally avoid cream sauces and lots of dairy with them, but a little bit can be ok.
 Since bug damage is an issue with these, they're a good candidate for mushroom duxelles.

 Drying